 Children over 21 years old with 12 consecutive years of residency in Switzerland from the date they received a CDL can request a C permit if they live separately from the family and are well integrated in Switzerland, depending on the SEM appreciation (Chapter 126.96.36.199 Directives LEI p.
 164).

 Access to naturalization

 Under the current law LN, access to naturalization is challenging for children holding a CDL who have lived in Switzerland for more than 12 years.
 The issue lies in the fact that from 2018 all applicants must hold a C permit to request the citizenship (art.
 9 al. 1 let. a LN).
-Despite being fully integrated and sometimes born in the country, a child holding a CDL cannot be granted a C permit before the age of 21, as pathways to go from a CDL to a C permit remain in a grey zone for children.
+Despite being fully integrated and sometimes born in the country, a child holding a CDL cannot be granted a C permit before the age of 21.